Nicholas Butcher murder trial continues in Halifax | Globalnews.ca

 Nicholas Butcher murder trial continues in Halifax

-Follow our live blog from the courtroom at the bottom of this story
+Follow our live blog from the trial at the bottom of this story

-The jury in the Kristin Johnston murder case has heard the popular yoga instructor suffered more than a dozen injuries – including 10 wounds to her neck.
+A medical examiner says a Montreal-born yoga instructor who was found dead in her Halifax home had defensive injuries on her hands and fingers.

-Detective-Constable Michael Barkhouse testified at the second-degree murder trial of Nicholas Butcher in Halifax yesterday, and identified a number of injuries on her body, including multiple wounds on her hands and fingers.
+Dr. Marnie Wood told the 14-member Nova Scotia Supreme Court jury in Halifax at Nicholas Butcher’s second-degree murder trial that it appeared an altercation or struggle had occurred at the scene.

 The trial continues today.